DiscordBM/DiscordBM/README.md

 These are some general implementation detail notes about the `DefaultDiscordClient`.
 Generally, the `DefaultDiscordClient` will try to be as smart as possible with minimal compromises.

-> I'll refer to `DefaultDiscordClient` as "it" or "DDC", just as shorter alternatives.
+> I'll refer to `DefaultDiscordClient` as "DDC" to be more concise.

 #### Rate Limits
 `DiscordBM` comes with a `HTTPRateLimiter` type that keeps track of the `x-ratelimit` headers.